Southern National: History

-Original company (1929-1969)
+Original company (1929–1969)

 Southern National Omnibus Company started in 1929 as a joint venture between the Southern Railway and the National Omnibus & Transport Company.
 The National company had originated in 1909 as the National Steam Car Company, started to run steam bus services in London.
 The London services ceased in 1919, when the company was renamed National Omnibus & Transport Company.
 The company expanded outside London, into Essex (1913), Bedfordshire (1919), Gloucestershire (1919), Somerset (1920), Dorset (1921), and Devon & Cornwall (1927).

 Southern National was formed to improve co-ordination of road and rail passenger services in the operating area of the Southern Railway.
 The railway had very little involvement in bus services, but the National Omnibus transferred its operations in the operating area to the new company.
 The result was an operating territory split into two areas: Dorset (based at Weymouth) and north Devon and north Cornwall (based at Barnstaple).
 The two areas were separated by the operating territories of Devon General and Western National.

 In 1931 a controlling interest in the National Omnibus was acquired by the Tilling Group.
 From then on Southern National was run as a Tilling company, although the railway retained its shares until 1948.
 Western National and Southern National shared a common management, based in Exeter.
 At the end of 1934, Western National and Southern National bought Royal Blue Coach Services.

 On 1 January 1948, the Southern Railway was nationalised, and shortly after, the Tilling Group sold its bus interests to the government.
 Southern National therefore became a state-owned company, under the control of the British Transport Commission.
 On 1 January 1963, Southern National was included in the transfer of the British Transport Commission's transport assets to the state-owned Transport Holding Company, which in turn passed to the state-owned National Bus Company (NBC) on 1 January 1969.

-Shortly after its formation, the NBC transferred the operations of Southern National to Western National, and Southern National ceased to operate as a separate entity.
+One year after its formation, the NBC rationalised its operations, transferring those of Southern National to Western National, and Southern National ceased to operate as a separate entity.

-Revival (1983-1999)
+Revival (1983–1999)

 In preparation for privatisation Western National was divided into four companies in January 1983.
 One of these was Southern National.
 The territory of the new Southern National was the old Southern National Dorset area together with the south and west Somerset area, which had not previously been Southern National territory.

 On 29 March 1988, Southern National was sold in a management buyout.
 On 4 April 1999, it was sold to FirstGroup.
 First split Southern National into two, the Dorset operations became part of First Hampshire & Dorset, and the Somerset operations part of First Somerset & Avon.